Skip to content

 Start with Intention

-Next time you're working on your aquarium, take a moment to consider these three principles:
+Next time you work on your aquarium, take a moment to consider these three principles:

 • Where is the Wabi-Sabi – the imperfect beauty I can embrace?